by Marilyn Rogers-Bull & Percy

 Good morning, dear friends.
 Don’t worry, be happy!

-The Solon Pine Tree 4-H Club met on Saturday, February 11, with President Michaela Marden presiding.
+The Solon Pine Tree 4-H Club met on April 8 with Michaela Marden presiding.

-The next meeting will be on Saturday, March 11, at 9:30 a.m., at the Solon Fire Station.
+The next meeting will be on Saturday, May 13, at 9:30 a.m., at the Solon Fire Station.
 A guest speaker is planning to come and make jewelry with members for Mothers Day.

 The North Anson Congregational Church will be having a 6 a.m.
 Sunrise Service and breakfast at the church on April, 16, Easter Sunday.
 The regular worship service will start at 10 a.m.